openzipkin-contrib/zipkin-storage-kafka/storage/README.md

 Storage is composed by 4 main components:

-- Span Consumer: repartition of collected span batches into spans keyed by `traceId`
+- Span Partitioning: repartition of collected span batches into spans keyed by `traceId`
-- Span Aggregator: processing of _partitioned spans_ into aggregated traces and later into dependency links.
+- Span Aggregation: processing of _partitioned spans_ into aggregated traces and later into dependency links.
 - Trace and Dependency Stores: building local state stores to support search and query APIs for traces and dependencies.

-### Span Consumer
+### Span Partitioning

 This component processes span batches, received via HTTP, Kafka, ActiveMQ, etc.; take elements with same trace-id and keyed them to be stored on `zipkin-spans` topic for repartition.